atomicdata-dev/atomic-server/server/README.md

 The easiest way to share Atomic Data on the web.
 Demo on [atomicdata.dev](https://atomicdata.dev)

-- No runtime dependencies, crazy fast, runs on all platforms (including on your Raspberry Pi)
+- No runtime dependencies, fast, runs on all platforms (including on your Raspberry Pi)
 - Embedded HTTP / HTTPS / HTTP2.0 server
 - Serialization to HTML, JSON, Linked Data (RDF/XML, N-Triples / Turtle / JSON-LD) and AD3

-Powered by Rust, Actix-Web, Sled and [more](cargo.toml).
+Powered by Rust, atomic_lib, actix-web, Sled and [more](cargo.toml).

 ## Progress